The FTS program is solely supported by educational grants. The total number of fellow slots will be determined once funding is secured in early 2017.

 - Meals for the duration of the FTS program.

 Do I need to register/attend the ATS International Conference?

 Yes, accepted fellows still need to register and attend the ATS International Conference.
 Attendance at the conference is mandatory and a fellow's inability to stay for the duration will jeopardize receiving the award.
 Registration will open in early December .

 Each selected fellow is required to submit a formal report to ATS describing:

-- The professional knowledge they gained from attending the 2013 ATS FTS and the International Conference and,
+- The professional knowledge gained from attending the 2017 FTS and ATS International Conference.

-This report is due later no later than Friday, June 21, 2013.
+This report is due later no later than Friday, June 26, 2017.[Back to Top]